fundwotsai2001/MuseControlLite/README.md

 huggingface-cli login
 ```
 ## Inference
-All the hyper-parameters could be found in `config_inference.py`, we provide detailed comments as guidance.
+All the hyper-parameters could be found in `config_inference.py`, we provide detailed comments as guidance, especially, you can use any combination for `"condition_type"`.
 Run:
 ```
-MuseControlLite_inference_on_the_fly_all_together.py # Capable for all conditions
+MuseControlLite_inference_on_the_fly_all_together.py
 ```
 If you only need melody condition, simply set `"condition_type": ["melody"]` in `config_inference.py` and run:
 ```
-python MuseControlLite_inference_on_the_fly_melody.py # Specialized on melody
+python MuseControlLite_train_melody_stereo.py # Specialized on melody using stereo melody.
+(Recommened, updated version) python MuseControlLite_train_melody_mono.py # Specialized on melody, using mono melody.
+(Used in the paper)
 ```
 ## Finetuning with your own dataset
 ### Caption labeling